 The aim of this thematic program is threefold: to develop state-of-the-art techniques for improving identification of microorganisms and their by-products, diversify sampling strategies, and evaluate the effects and early signs of effects on worker health.
 Additional efforts will target problems related to pathogenic and infectious agents.

-The thematic program on nanoparticles facilitates the task of determining workers’ exposure levels and the development of a variety of information and support tools to assist establishments and workplaces in managing potential health risks.
-It also focuses on metrics and the characterization of nanoparticles and ultrafine particles, analyzing their aerodynamic behaviour, and studying means of controlling exposure.
+The thematic program on nanoparticles will focus on metrics and the characterization of nanoparticles and ultrafine particles, analyzing their aerodynamic behaviour, and studying means of controlling exposure.

 The aims of this thematic program are to identify the agricultural workers at greatest risk of exposure to chemical and biological contaminants, assess their exposure, and estimate the potential health risks they face.

 The aim of this thematic program is to improve the effectiveness of respiratory protection practices by investigating chemical resistance, protective factors, and constraints associated with wearing respiratory protective devices (RPDs).